 Your eye doctor (ophthalmologist –optometrist) using a simple routine eye exam can diagnose if you are farsighted and the degree of your hyperopia.
 The visit also includes medical history forms and a simple physical eye examination to detect any underlying disease.

 1. No treatment:

-Yes, farsightedness is usually considered a variation away from the norm, not an actual disease.
+Yes, farsightedness has usually considered a variation away from the norm, not an actual disease.
 Thus people with mild hyperopia usually do not require treatment, as their eyes can accommodate properly to this problem and easily overcome it.
 Especially in children as their eyes can grow normally overcoming the short eyeball diameter problem and their eye muscles also gets stronger allowing better focusing.

 In case your eyes fail to adjust properly to this problem, you probably will need to wear eyeglasses or contact lenses whether you are a child or an adult.